-Whether your construction company is nestled in a rural town or a large city, you need to proactively brand your business to take part in that growth.
+Whether your construction company is nestled in a rural town or a large city, you need to brand your business to participate in that growth proactively.

-Here are 6 ways that strong brand identity will drive sales for your construction business:
+Here are 6 ways that a strong brand identity will drive sales for your construction business: